Our 300hr Ashtanga Vinyasa Yoga Teacher Training

 Teaching Methodology and Practicum

 This module is separated into two halves; the first half concentrates on the teaching of the Ashtanga Primary series, focusing on more foundational and traditional aspects of asana, such as learning the correct Sanskrit names, rhythm of breath count, correct order and the opening and closing mantras.
-The fantastic thing about this programme is because of the small groups we can work with your individual level and expectations.
+The fantastic thing about this course is because of the small groups we can work with your individual level and expectations.
 For example, if you're a teacher with lots of experience you may want to focus on teaching the whole of the Series.
 If you are a little less familiar with Ashtanga we prepare you to teach half primary; to Navasana and closing.
 This will form a strong practical basis for the next module.

 Vinyasa Flow and Creative Sequencing will be the focus in the second half of your course.
 We will ask you to prepare a 60-90 minute flow class or workshop.
 The classes leading up to this assessment will focus on topics such as theme, intention, transitions, peak postures, structure and energetics.
 If you are new to teaching Vinyasa Flow you will gain the tools to become a proficient and confident flow teacher.
 If you are an experienced flow teacher we will provide you with new options, breaking old habits, inspiring new patterns, allowing you to make strong choices about what you have to give as a teacher.